 - a 15th-century life-sized bronze Water-Moon Guanyin

-- a magnificent early 8th-century Figure of a Striding Camel
+- an early 8th-century Figure of a Striding Camel

-- an 18th-century Serving Plate composed of 12 dishes that fit together in the form of a flower, made for the 60th birthday of China’s Kangxi Emperor
+- an 18th-century Serving Plate composed of 12 dishes that fit together in the form of a flower, made for the 60th birthday of China’s Kangxi Emperor.
+Check out the extraordinary history of this rare object on BMA Stories!

 Asian art is also represented in other areas of the BMA’s collection, including 475 Japanese prints and 1,000 textiles from across Asia.